giacomelli/giacomelli.github.io-jekyll/src/_posts/2019/2019-07-10-tsp-with-geneticsharp-and-blazor.md

 ```shell
 dotnet add package GeneticSharp
 ```
-This will install the latest [GeneticSharp NuGet package](https://www.nuget.org/packages/GeneticSharp/) in your newly created Blazor app.
+{% caption This will install the latest [GeneticSharp NuGet package](https://www.nuget.org/packages/GeneticSharp/) in your newly created Blazor app. %}

-{% note This is not a tutorial about Blazor good pratices, so everything here is done in the simplest possible way to introduce how to use GenticSharp with Blazor.
-I do not talk about things you should use when working with Blazor, such as separate logic from UI and use Blazor components. %}

 ## Opening the project
 I recommend to you use [Visual Studio Code](https://code.visualstudio.com/) to open the project.
 There is some cool VS Code extensions to work with Blazor.